jmlacroix/jmlacroix.com-jekyll/_posts/archives/2011-09-05-osx-linux-vps.markdown

 ---
 layout: post
-title: Replacing a Development VPS with Linux on OSX
+title: Replacing a Dev VPS with Linux on OSX
 desc: Using QEMU to run a lightweight background Linux VM for development.
 ---